-Regular readers of Songwriter Magazine will be familiar with the excellent interviews carried out for us over the years, by the UK writer, Patricia Knapton.
+Regular readers of Songwriter Magazine will be familiar with the excellent interviews carried out for us over the years, by the UK writer, Patricia (Rose) Knapton.

 Unfortunately, Patricia is not one to blow her own trumpet, and consequently, most of our interviewees were probably never aware that they were being interviewed by a superb songwriter in her own right.

 Some time back, we found out that Patricia herself had released a new CD and of course, we wanted the story.
 But instead of sending somebody else to interview her, we thought - why not ask her to do it herself?